bluelightspirit/Wordle/README.md

 ## What did I learn?

 1) How to read a .txt file specifically looking for 5-character lines per line in the file.
-2) I can shortcut seraching through an ArrayList by doing .contains()
+2) I can shortcut seraching through an ArrayList by doing .contains().
-3) Another way of escaping a while loop in the main method by setting tries to -1 before checking a winner
+3) Another way of escaping a while loop in the main method by setting tries to -1 before checking a winner.

 ## Compiling